 How to Create a Summary Sheet in Excel (4 Easy Ways)

-Sometimes we need to summarize the data of a whole year or sometimes more than that.
+Sometimes we need to summarize the data for a whole year or sometimes more than that.
 If we follow the manual process then it will take a lot of time to summarize a lot of data.
 Excel has some excellent features to create a summary sheet of multiple worksheets very easily.
 We can also hyperlink the multiple worksheets of an Excel workbook through this process.
 Let’s see below the methods to create a summary sheet in Excel.

 Suppose, we have an Excel workbook that contains 4 worksheets named Level-1, Level-2, Level-3 and Level-4 respectively.
 Here, each worksheet contains a dataset (B4:E9) that has the Marks of a student in different Subjects of 3 Terms.
 In this article, we will discuss 4 quick methods to create a summary sheet of these worksheets.
 So, without further delay, let’s get started.